adventurebuddy/adventurebuddy/README.md

 To build, run 'grunt'.
 This will minify and uglify all your scripts and css and put them in the /dist directory.

+To start local servers for NGINX, the Adventure Buddy node.js app, and mongodb, run startDevServers.bat.
+Note that node, nginx and mongod must be on your path.
+Running this script will kill all active instances of node, mongod or nginx.

+Once the dev servers are running, you can test serve the pages using Grunt.
 To serve the non-minified version on the local machine, run 'grunt serve'.
 This will start a web server in the app folder and open your browser.

 To serve the minified version on the local machine, run 'grunt serve:dist'.
 This will start a web server in the dist folder and open your browser.